 Students who are enrolled in direct deposit will have their refunds deposited directly into the bank account on file.
 If you are not currently enrolled in direct deposit, your check will be mailed to you directly.

 In order to request a student refund, you should submit a Student Refund Request form to the Student Accounts Office.
 The online request form is located under “Services & Links” on your myNortheastern portal.
 Be sure to verify that you have an existing credit on your account before submitting your request.
 Keep in mind that anticipated credits are funds that have not been received by the university, and therefore cannot be refunded.

-If the credit balance in your account resulted from a Parent Loan (such as the Federal Direct Parent PLUS or MEFA loan) or the Higher One Payment Plan, you will need to have a Refund Authorization Form on file with the Student Accounts Office before the check can be issued.
+If the credit balance in your account resulted from a Parent Loan (such as the Federal Direct Parent PLUS or MEFA loan) or the monthly payment plan, you will need to have a Refund Authorization Form on file with the Student Accounts Office before the check can be issued.

 At times, the Student Accounts Office may ask a Financial Aid Counselor to review your eligibility for a refund.
 You will be notified by email should this occur.
 Once your refund request is reviewed, an email will be sent to you with the status.

 Student refunds will not be available until after the start of the term.
 Once bills for the upcoming term are issued, any credit balance that may have existed on the account will be used to pay the new term charges, and you will no longer have a credit.
 You cannot ask for a refund once the next term’s bills have been issued.

 It is possible to use financial aid and alternative loan funds to pay for rent outside of the university.
 You will need to calculate the amount of funds you will need to cover your rent and utilities for the academic year in addition to your billed costs.
 If you need assistance with this, your Financial Aid Counselor will be happy to work with you to create a financial plan.